Remco28/nj-gov-2025/docs/ARCHITECTURE.md

 ### Example: User Interacts with a Candidate Claim
 ```
-User clicks candidate photo → Vue component triggers the spinner → A random top-level topic is displayed in the speech bubble → User clicks the bubble → Modal loads topic data from `candidates.json`, showing the blurb plus follow-up questions → User selects a question to drill down, with a back control to return to the previous level.
+User clicks candidate photo → Vue component triggers the spinner → A random top-level topic is displayed in the speech bubble → User clicks the bubble → Modal loads topic data from the assembled candidate payload (`candidates.json`, sourced from `docs/content/topics/`), showing the blurb plus follow-up questions → User selects a question to drill down, with a back control to return to the previous level.
 ```

 ### Example: Content Update